+These contributions are organized as follows.
 A complete security definition of verifiable polynomial evaluation can be found in \cref{sec:secu}.
-This definition follows previous results, with the novel inclusion of an $\mathsf{Update}$ protocol.
+This definition follows previous results, with the novel inclusion of an $\Update$ protocol.
 Then \cref{sec:cipher} introduces the tools for verification of polynomial evaluation.
 A motivating example is presented in the form of a direct extension of the bilinear pairing scheme of~\cite{Kate:2010:KZG}, now supporting an encrypted input polynomial (\cref{sec:cipher,proto:cKZG}).
-Since the privacy of this protocol is not proven and it does not support neither public verifiability nor dynamic updates, it motivates the more involved contributions of \cref{sec:dynamic} (for public verifiability and dynamicity, but on an unciphered polynomial) and of \cref{sec:full} (for dynamicity on a ciphered polynomial, but without public verifiability).
+Since the privacy of this protocol is not proven and it supports neither public verifiability nor dynamic updates, it motivates the more involved contributions of \cref{sec:dynamic} (for public verifiability and dynamicity, but on an unciphered polynomial) and of \cref{sec:full} (for dynamicity on a ciphered polynomial, but without public verifiability).

-The efficiency of our protocols is measured by the computational complexity of the server-side $\mathsf{Eval}$ algorithm, the volume of persistent client storage, and the amount of communication and client-side complexity to perform a $\mathsf{Verify}$ or $\mathsf{Audit}$.
-Improving on previously-known results, our protocols all have \bigO{d} (parallelizable) server-side computation, \bigO{\log d} communication and client-side computation time, and \bigO{1} client-side persistent storage.
+The efficiency of our protocols is measured by the computational complexity of the Server-side $\Eval$ algorithm, the volume of persistent Client storage, and the amount of communication and Client-side complexity to perform a $\Verif$.
+Improving on previously-known results, our VPEs protocols all have \bigO{d} (parallelizable) Server-side computation, \bigO{1} communication and Client-side computation time, and \bigO{1} Client-side persistent storage.
 We include some practical timings in \cref{ssec:full-exper,ssec:por-exper,app:parprefix}.

-In addition, our new dynamic PoR scheme requires only \smallo{d} extra server space.
-This improves on \cite{Shi:2013:orampor} in terms of server storage and on \cite{Anthoine:hal-02875379} in terms of communication and client computation complexity for $\mathsf{Audit}$.
-For instance on a 1TB size database, with a server extra storage lower than $0.08$\%, and a client persistent storage less than one KB, our client can check in less than $7$ms that their entire outsourced data is fully recoverable from the cloud server.
+In addition, our new dynamic proofs of retrievability require only \smallo{d} extra Server space.
+This improves on \cite{Shi:2013:orampor} in terms of Server storage and on \cite{Anthoine:hal-02875379} in terms of communication and Client computation complexity for $\Audit$.
+For instance on a 1TB size database, with a Server extra storage lower than $0.08$\%, and a Client persistent storage less than one KB, our Client can check in less than $7$ms that their entire outsourced data is fully recoverable from the cloud Server.